Logo

 • Enter “CPY” as the Source Document and put in a description.

-• Click Save and that’s it.
+• Click Save and close the setup window.

 Summary